 So, where are we?
 Well, about where I thought we’d be, as far as the economy goes—in a modest stagflation that could be fixed pretty quickly, at the cost of a substantial recession, if the Fed had the guts for that.
 Except that now we’re in a war too.

-I can tell you how to arrange your finances to survive a stagflationary period, but I can’t tell you have to survive a war.
+I can tell you how to arrange your finances to survive a stagflationary period, but I can’t tell you how to survive a war.
 Wars are very bad, much worse than recessions.

 If you know how to survive a war, let me know.
 If not, good luck.